 First, we have decided at a corporate-level to exclude certain sectors and practices from our entire range of funds.

-Thus, we have banned investment in companies active in the production of nuclear or unconventional weapons, including cluster bombs, anti-personnel mines and companies involved in nuclear weapons maintenance.
+Thus, we have banned investment in companies active in the production of weapons, including of course cluster bombs, anti-personnel mines and companies involved in nuclear weapons maintenance.

 Chahine Capital has also decided not to invest in companies whose income from coal mining activities (thermal coal, metallurgical coal, coke) exceeds 30% of total revenue.
 In addition, companies engaged in the production of tobacco are also excluded.